The Case of the Lucky Legs: Critical reception

 Writing for The Spectator in 1936, Graham Greene praised the film as "an admirable film" sadly partnered as makeweight to I Give My Heart (a film Greene characterized as appalling).
 Comparing the character of Perry Mason to other similar fictional detectives like Sherlock Holmes, Lord Peter Wimsey, Charlie Chan, and those created by William Powell, Greene concludes that Mason is his favorite film detective because he is a more genuine creation and recommends the film as "good Mason if not good detection".

 Home media

 On October 23, 2012, Warner Home Video released the film on DVD in Region 1 via their Warner Archive Collection alongside The Case of the Howling Dog, The Case of the Curious Bride, The Case of the Velvet Claws, The Case of the Black Cat and The Case of the Stuttering Bishop in a set entitled Perry Mason: The Original Warner Bros.
 Movies Collection.
-This is a manufacture-on-demand (MOD) release, available exclusively through Warner's online store and only in the US.
+This is a manufacture-on-demand (MOD) release, available exclusively through Warner's online store and only in the United States.

-"The Case of the Lucky Legs" was remade for the Perry Mason (1957 TV series), Season three; episode 10, first shown December 19, 1959.
+"The Case of the Lucky Legs" was remade for the TV series Perry Mason starring Raymond Burr, Season three; episode 10, first shown December 19, 1959.